roverbird/corpus_utils/README.md

 bash
 ```
-Rscript plot3D.R input.txt output.png 0.1
+Rscript plot3D.R input.txt output.png 20 0.1
 ```

-In this example, 0.1 is thresholp value of NBD parameters k and p.
+In this example, **20** is rotation angle of the scatterplot, **0.1** is thresholp value of NBD parameters k and p.
 Try experimenting with this value to zoom in and out of the plot.
 Interesting values are between 0.1 and 0.7, see graphs in the repo.

 ### Add-ons